 The minor starts with an introduction of basic courses on anatomy, cardiorespiratory physiology, pharmacology, and neuroscience with special focus on those topics that are relevant to anesthesia.
 In subsequent weeks, students will perform research in groups, related to pain or respiration.
 Hereafter, the focus will be on anesthesia and perioperative care.
 The students will learn how to evaluate patients preoperatively and how patients are treated during anesthesia in the operating room and next are transferred to the recovery room or postanesthesia care unit (PACU).
-Other subjects that this minor focuses on specialties of anesthesiology such as the treatment of acute pain, palliative care, and many other.
+Other subjects that this minor focuses on specialties of anesthesiology such as the treatment of acute pain, palliative care, and the subspecialties of anesthesia.

 - Understand the relevant anatomy, physiology and pharmacology that are relevant to the specialty of Anesthesiology.